Clogged 3D Printer Nozzle? – How to Prevent, Clean & Fix

 Sometimes if all else fails, you may just need to buy a new nozzle – which although is a little more expensive if you have a solid blockage and you’ve tried the above steps, it could be your only option.

 One of the best ways for cleaning an extruder nozzle is to never have a clog happen in the first place.
-As we discussed, proper printer settings and high-quality filament can go a long way to preventing clogs from happening.
+Proper printer settings and high-quality filament can go a long way to preventing clogs from happening.

 Sometimes you can’t prevent a long-term build-up of particles, dust, and over-cooked filament residue lurking in your nozzle, ready to block it at any moment.